 Start a 14-day free trial

-With at least 40 bastards born within the royal family between the eleventh and fifteenth centuries, Who Do You Think You Are?
-Magazinehas suggestedthat there are over four million descendants of Edward III alive today, with that article going on to state that some experts believe that "practically everyone" with British ancestry could be descended from royalty.
+With at least 40 bastards born within the royal family between the 11th and 15th centuries, Who Do You Think You Are?
+Magazine has suggested that there are over four million descendants of Edward III alive today, with that article going on to state that some experts believe that "practically everyone" with British ancestry could be descended from royalty.

 By far the easiest way to establish a royal connection is by taking a look at the people living at a certain address at a certain point in history.
-And we're not just talking Windsor Castle, think of royal country homes, castles or other addresses associated with the family you're tracing.
+And we're not just talking Windsor Castle, think of royal country homes, castles, or other addresses associated with the family you're tracing.

 A quick search can tell you the place of residence of royalty and nobility through the years.
-Once you've identified the address of the palace, castle or stately home you're interested in, simply search by address in the census and see if you recognize a familiar name in the list of inhabitants.
+Once you've identified the address of the palace, castle, or stately home you're interested in, simply search by address in the census and see if you recognize a familiar name in the list of inhabitants.

 Findmypast is home to this exclusive collection of individuals who worked for the royal household during a period that spans almost 400 years.
-If there are rumors of your ancestors having trod the royal boards, there's every possibility they may have worked as a member of staff.
+If there are rumours of your ancestors having trod the royal boards, there's every possibility they may have worked as a member of staff.

 Reigning monarchs would typically employ in excess of 1,000 people, providing plenty of opportunities for you to discover an ancestor or relative who served the court in some way.
-In these records, you'll find everything from "Chocolate Maker to the Queen" to "Keeper of the Lions in the Tower" to the unfortunately intimate yet highly esteemed role of "Groom of the Stole".
+In these records, you'll find everything from "Chocolate Maker to the Queen" to "Keeper of the Lions in the Tower" to the unfortunately intimate yet highly esteemed role of "Groom of the Stool".